 While therapists seem to find it hard to condemn the rise of therapy-speak, people who have experienced it in the real world often link it with this type of veiled selfishness.

-"There's a difference between setting necessary and important boundaries in friendship and using therapizing language to justify, in short, being a bit of a prick," says Charlotte, a writer in London who has experienced therapy-speak firsthand.
+"There's a difference between setting necessary and important boundaries in friendship and using therapising language to justify, in short, being a bit of a prick," says Charlotte, a writer who has experienced therapy-speak firsthand.
 "It's harder to call out somebody for being a bad friend or being self-absorbed if they mask their intentions with a bunch of pseudoscientific lingo they learned on TikTok."

-Sarah, 33, another Londoner who has come across the influence of therapy-speak in her friendships, adds: "I understand setting boundaries, sometimes, but I also hate treating other people like commodities.
-Constantly therapizing your friends is not it — it completely negates the other person's feelings."
+Sarah, 33, someone else who has come across the influence of therapy-speak in her friendships, adds: "I understand setting boundaries, sometimes, but I also hate treating other people like commodities.
+Constantly therapising your friends is not it – it completely negates the other person's feelings."

 "I think therapy-speak can come across as very clinical," says Louise, 28.
 "You really have to be careful about who you're talking to and take that into consideration.
 You can't just use these terms and phrases as a blanket template to end all your friendships.
 Every person is different so your conversations with them should all be different, too, depending on what they would actually want to hear from you."